bactopia/bactopia/docs/acknowledgements.md

 been included during the *[Build Datasets](datasets.md)* step.

 ### Ariba Reference Datasets
-These would have been setup using Ariba's `getref` function.
+These datasets are available using Ariba's `getref` function.
 You can learn more about this function at [Ariba's Wiki](https://github.com/sanger-pathogens/ariba/wiki/Task:-getref).

 * __[ARG-ANNOT](http://en.mediterranee-infection.com/article.php?laref=283%26titre=arg-annot)__